withastro/astro/.changeset/eleven-bulldogs-provide.md

 'astro': patch
 ---

-Fix missing flags for restarting
+Persist CLI flags when restarting the dev server